julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 I explored:

   1. Participants:
-      * Distribution of the lengths of all boats that entered.
+      * Lengths of all boats that entered.
       * Where the boats are from.
+      * Top boat brands.

   2. Time:
-      * Frequency distribution of hook-ups by hour overall and by species
+      * Hook-ups by hour
-      * Frequency distribution of hook-ups by 15 minute intervals overall and by species
+      * Hook-ups by 15 minute intervals
-      * Distribution and summary statistics for time fighting a fish overall and by species
+      * Time spent fighting a fish

   3. Relationships:
       * The relationship of boat size and amount of billfish caught.